solid/contacts/vcard-extension-addressbook.md

 :AddressBook a owl:Class ;
     rdfs:label "AddressBook"@en ;
     rdfs:comment "Represents a collection of vCard people and/or vCard groups"@en ;
-    rdfs:comment "This class is used by the Solid Project client-client spec for Contacts, but not part of vCard as defined by the IETF"@en ;
+    rdfs:comment "This class is not part of vCard as defined by the IETF"@en ;
     rdfs:isDefinedBy <https://www.w3.org/2006/vcard/ns> ;
 ```